 The Department has an international reputation for the quality of its research.
-In the 2008 Research Assessment Exercise (RAE), 65% of our research work was rated world leading or internationally excellent in terms of its originality, significance and rigour.
-According to the widely used "research power" measure (research quality multiplied by volume) the Department is ranked 15th out of 81 similar departments in the UK.
+In the 2014 Research Excellence Framework (REF), 92% of our research work was rated either world leading (4*) or internationally excellent (3*) in terms of its originality, significance and rigour.
+We have a REF grade point average (GPA) of 3.39, ranking us 5th out of 89 computer science departments in the UK.

 A collaborative approach